 Embrace the beauty of your solo journey.”

 While it’s wonderful to share a special trip and new experiences with friends, a partner, or family, there are several reasons to travel alone at least once in your lifetime.
 Solo travel is gaining popularity and just about anyone can do it.
 It’s never been easier to plan for a solo trip with the amazing tools available online!
 From free communication apps for staying in touch with loved ones to having access to online travel communities for research and networking – there is an abundance of support to help you prepare for your exciting solo journey.
-Whether you’re single, in a relationship, extroverted, or introverted traveling solo can be life changing.
-Read more
+Whether you’re single, in a relationship, extroverted, or introverted travelling solo can be life-changing.
+We have many individuals visiting our retreat solo in Costa Rica.
+Learn more

 Eight Limbs of Yoga